cdegroot/uderzo_poncho/README.md

 `cd uderzo_demo_nerves; mix do deps.get, run`

 should pop up the NanoVG demo.
 If you burn the Nerves firmware, it should pop up a (currently worse looking) demo on a Pi3.
-Note that currently, only Linux has been tested but it should work on MacOS and Windows with little adaptation.
+Note that currently, only Linux and Mac OS X have been tested but it should work on Windows with little adaptation.

 ## License